-In a disaster, an Emergency Management Specialist or Director makes sure the public has access to basic necessities (like clean water, food, sanitation, first aid, and temporary housing) and coordinates clean-up efforts.
-But before a crisis ever occurs, they’re busy planning for these events, educating citizens on what to do, and practicing emergency response for every type of disaster.
-According to the US Bureau of Labor Statistics, emergency management specialists earn a median salary of $74,420, with the highest ten percent earning more than $141,130.
+In a disaster, an Emergency Management Specialist or Director makes sure the public has access to necessities (like clean water, food, sanitation, first aid, and temporary housing) and coordinates clean-up efforts.
+But before a crisis ever occurs, they’re busy planning for these events, educating citizens on what to do, and practicing emergency responses for every type of disaster.

 Specialized Disaster and Crisis Management Careers

 Employers may be large enough that they’ve broken the skillsets into separate positions.
 Pay attention to what you enjoy most during your classes, so you can decide how you’d like to proceed.
 Here are a few examples of what you might see with the title of coordinator, manager, or specialist.

 - Disaster Assessment

 Alternatively, employers may have specialized needs based on their population.

 - Business Continuity Planner – Ensures that a private company can return to normal operations as soon as possible after a disaster.